golemfactory/golem-sdk-cli/README.md

 The `image` argument should identify the GVMI image used by your application.
 The tools accept a few formats which are explained in the table below.
 You can learn more about Golem images [here](https://docs.golem.network/docs/creators/javascript/guides/golem-images).

-If you have a `package.json` file in your project, the tool will use `name`, `version`, and `description` fields from this file to fill fields in the manifest.
+If you have a `package.json` file in your project, the tool will use the `name`, `version`, and `description` fields from the file to fill in the fields in the manifest.
 Otherwise, you will need to provide them manually.

 #### Image